dimas91/dimas-page/aedon/races/leonin.md

 You can unleash a bellowing roar towards a single target within 15 feet, who will become Frightened if it fails a DC 15 Wisdom saving throw.
 After you use this trait, you can’t use it again until you finish a short or long rest.

 ### Furry Coat
-Your fur gives you innate damage reduction from cold damage.
+Your fur gives you innate damage resistance against cold damage.

 ### Languages
 You can speak, read, and write Common.
 You may know just enough Beastspeak to hold a simple conversation.
 Beastspeak sounds harsh to most other creatures and includes numerous hard consonants and sibilants.